Top Mobile Game Backend Providers

 Oh, and if you still can’t believe the legitimacy of the application, Microsoft bought it, and it is currently under Mircosoft Azure.

 There are four pricing plans, with no extra pricing:

-Firebase has three price plans:
+Firebase has two price plans:

 - Free – Though supposed to be used for prototyping purposes, developers can also develop applications through the free version.
 All the essentials are present, though extra features are limited.

 - Blaze Plan – A custom on-order price plan that can include as many services that you require.
 They have a custom calculator that can calculate your pricing too.

 This article explained the best backend providers to create a mobile game.
 It explored the core features of each provider and the pricing structure.
 The list includes Back4app, Gamesparks, PlayFab, and Firebase.

 Want to know more backend providers?
 Please read the article below:

 The list includes Back4App, GameSparks, PlayFab, and Firebase.